Resources & Services

 Our suggestion is to purchase a portable hand held breathalyzer and keep it in your car.
 Before blowing into your interlock, first test your blood alcohol concentration with your personal breathalyzer.
 Remember to always avoid the cheaper breathalyzers as they may be prone to misreading your BAC.
 We recommend the AlcoMate Premium AL7000 and the AlcoMate AccuCell AL9000.
 Both devices are highly accurate breathalyzers that will be able to detect the slightest amounts of alcohol.

-Caution: Always remember to follow proper testing techniques when using any breathalyzer, and to calibrate or replace your sensor ever 6 months.
+Caution: Always remember to follow proper testing techniques when using any breathalyzer, and to calibrate or replace your sensor every six months to one year depending on your alcohol tester.